HMRC has published new ‘advisory fuel rates’ (AFR) for company cars, which apply to journeys from 1 June 2016, here

 Alternatively, an employer may pay for all fuel but require the employee to reimburse the cost of private travel.
 Again, if the amount reimbursed were too low, there would be an element of taxable profit to the employee.
 However if the AFR (or a higher rate) is used HMRC will accept that no tax charge arises.

 Car fuel benefit charge

 This is a fixed annual charge, varying accordingly to the carbon emissions of the car.
-The charge applies if any fuel is allocated for private use in a company car, and the employee is not required to reimburse the full cost of use or does not actually do so.
+The charge applies if any fuel is allocated for private use, where the employee is not required to reimburse the full cost of use or does not actually do so, in a company car.
 If the AFR is used by the employee to reimburse the company for private use, HMRC will accept that this constitutes full reimbursement.

 The rates are reviewed four times a year, on 1 March, 1 June, 1 September and 1 December.
 For previous rates click here